How to Minimize Breast Reduction Scars

 Larger-scar techniques are generally reserved for women with sagging or asymmetrical breasts.
 It’s also more suitable if you want to go several cup sizes down.

 But like the lollipop scar, this can easily be hidden even with skimpy clothing.

-A 2019 study on post-cesarean scars revealed that corticosteroid cream can significantly reduce raised scars.
+A 2019 study on post-cesarean scars revealed that corticosteroid cream could significantly reduce raised scars.
 Another clinical trial in Turkey suggests that corticosteroid cream works better than silicon gel in reducing scars.

-You’ve probably heard of botox and fillers but you probably never heard of them being used to reduce scars.
-But botox and collagen fillers work great with sunken and pitted scars by filling the skin underneath it.
+You’ve probably heard of botox and fillers, but you probably never heard of them being used to reduce scars.
+But botox and collagen fillers work great with sunken and pitted scars by filling the skin underneath them.
 This results in smoother skin with less noticeable scars.

 Laser therapy is usually reserved for large and severe scars.
 It works in two ways.
 First, it removes the outer layer of the damaged skin to smooth out the scar’s appearance.
 Then it targets blood vessels in the scar tissue to reduce its redness.

 Cryotherapy is more suited for small keloid scars.
 It works by inserting a needle into the scar tissue to deliver nitrogen vapor to its core.
 This freezes the scar inside out, making it softer and more flexible.